UTHeath Consortium on Aging

 Awardees are expected to:

-- Complete their research studies by September 30, 2019, or demonstrate reasonable progress towards completion of the study.
+- Complete their research studies within 1 year of the award, or demonstrate substantial progress towards completion of the study.

-- Provide brief bimonthly status reports delineating the previous two months’ accomplishments, progress towards measurable goals, detailed accounting of all expenditures, and the plan for the next months.
+- Provide quarterly reports delineating the previous accomplishments, progress towards measurable goals, detailed accounting of all expenditures, and the plan for the next quarter.

 - Notify the Consortium of Aging of any significant budget changes.